akhilmallepally/pm-s03-g02-project/README.md

 ### Our Project
 * Campus Management System
 * We are developing a web application which helps the students, faculty to get all the campus resources into one application.</br>
-  This web application contains the user login page. an admin page and inner pages which displays the requirements that students and faculty can get from the campus resources.
-If there is no registered user, an authentication error is displayed.
+  This web application contains the user login page.
+An admin page and inner pages which displays the requirements that students and faculty can get from the campus resources.</br> If there is no registered user, an authentication error is displayed.

   This acts as a single sign-on for every resource that is available digitally in the campus.

 ### Our Team